Avaiga/taipy-getting-started-core/step_07/ReadMe.md

 Some options for the _submit_ function exist:
 - _wait_: if _wait_ is True, the submit is synchronous and will wait for the end of all the jobs (if _timeout_ is not defined).
-- _timeout_: if _wait_ is True, Taipy will wait for the end of the submission until a certain amount of time.
+- _timeout_: if _wait_ is True, Taipy will wait for the end of the submission up to a certain amount of time.

 ```python
 if __name__=="__main__":